GDQuest/godot-steering-ai-framework/docs/quickstart.md

 extends KinematicBody2D

-export var maximum_speed := 450.0 # Maximum possible linear velocity
+# Maximum possible linear velocity
-export var maximum_acceleration := 50.0 # Maximum change in linear velocity
+export var speed_max := 450.0
+# Maximum change in linear velocity
-export var maximum_rotation_speed := 240 # Maximum rotation velocity represented in degrees
+export var acceleration_max := 50.0
+# Maximum rotation velocity represented in degrees
-export var maximum_rotation_accel := 40 # Maximum change in rotation velocity represented in degrees export var maximum_health := 100
+export var angular_speed_max := 240
+# Maximum change in rotation velocity represented in degrees
+export var angular_acceleration_max := 40

+export var health_max := 100
 export var flee_health_threshold := 20

-var velocity := Vector2.ZERO # Represents the current velocity
+var velocity := Vector2.ZERO
-var angular_velocity := 0.0 # Represents the current rotational velocity
+var angular_velocity := 0.0
+var linear_drag := 0.1
+var angular_drag := 0.1

-var acceleration := GSTTargetAcceleration.new() # Holds the linear and angular components
-# calculated by our steering behaviors
+# Holds the linear and angular components calculated by our steering behaviors
+var acceleration := GSTTargetAcceleration.new()

-onready var current_health := maximum_health
+onready var current_health := health_max

 # GSTSteeringAgent holds our agent's position, orientation, maximum speed and acceleration
 onready var agent := GSTSteeringAgent.new()

 onready var player: Node = get_tree().get_nodes_in_group("Player")[0]
-onready var player_agent: GSTSteeringAgent = player.agent # This assumes that our player class will
-# keep its own agent updated
+# This assumes that our player class will keep its own agent updated
+onready var player_agent: GSTSteeringAgent = player.agent

 # Proximities represent an area with which an agent can identify where neighbors in its relevant
 # group are.
 In our case, the group will feature the player, which will be used to avoid a